smb-h/phdr/README.md

 # Persian Handwritten Digit Recognition

-This is a simple implementation of a K-Nearest Neighbors classifier for Persian Handwritten Digit Recognition.
-The notebook available at `notebooks/knn.ipynb` contains the implementation and the results.
+This is done with help of a K-Nearest Neighbors classifier and Convolution neural network for Persian Handwritten Digit Recognition.
+The notebooks are available at

+`notebooks/knn.ipynb` and `notebooks/cnn.ipynb` respectively.

 ## Dataset